ishaiNWA/Telegram-Document-Downloader/README.md

   - npm run set-depth all

 - If not specified, the default message depth is 1 (only the most recent message).

+### Setting the Download Directory

+- You can specify where documents will be downloaded by providing an absolute path:
+- npm run set-download-directory /absolute/path

+- The program will create a directory named "TDD" at the specified location to store all downloaded files.

+- Note: If no directory is configured, a "TDD" folder will be created in the program's root directory by default.